Random spanning forests and hyperbolic symmetry: The arboreal gas and uniform forest model

 \subsection{Outline}

 In the next section we introduce the $\HH^{0|2}$ and $\HH^{2|4}$ sigma models, relate them to the arboreal gas, and derive several useful facts.
 In Section~\ref{sec:MFT} we use the $\HH^{0|2}$ representation and Hubbard--Stratonovich type transformations to prove Theorem~\ref{thm:MFT} by a stationary phase argument.
 In Section~\ref{sec:Z2} we prove the quantitative part of Theorem~\ref{thm:Z2}, i.e., \eqref{eq:Z2}.
-The deduction that all trees are finite almost surely follows from minor adaptions of well-known arguments given in Appendix~\ref{sec:Perc} along with the proofs of some basic percolative properties of the arboreal gas.
+The deduction that all trees are finite almost surely follows from adaptions of well-known arguments and is given in Appendix~\ref{sec:Perc}.
+For the convenience of readers, we briefly discuss the fermionic representation of \emph{rooted} spanning forests and spanning trees in Appendix~\ref{app:UST}.